space-wizards/website-content/content/post/21_05_07-progress-report-26.md

 {{< imgw "/images/post/pr_26/hotbar" >}}

-### HUD Themes
-*Contributed by Swept and ike709*

-With the addition of the HUD inventory (and much bikeshedding) comes the addition of HUD themes, which currently only changes the inventory icons.
-Current themes include:
-- Default: A color-shifted version of Goon's HUD icons
-- Classic: SS13's classic Midnight HUD, for those who fear change
-- Modern: A modernized take that more closely matches the rest of SS14

 ### In-game Changelog
 *Contributed by PJB3005*

 <video src="/video/pr_26/changelog.mp4" autoplay muted loop playsinline></video>

 Added an in-game changelog, so you can view new features in realtime!
 The changelog button will notify you whenever there are unread changes.

-### Physics Rework <!-- It should have a non-technical section too for the commoners -->
-*Contributed by metalgearsloth*

-### Patreon Linking
-*Contributed by PJB3005*

-Many SS13 servers allow donators to receive a fancy chat color in OOC, and now SS14 does too!

 ### Info Window - Rules/Tutorial
 *Contributed by Swept*